hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 Conformance Resources:

 * [StructureDefinition](http://hl7.org/fhir/structuredefinition.html) &ndash; Contains definitions of the valid fields in a given resource, including details about their datatypes, min/max cardinalities, valid values, and other rules about what content is valid and what is not.
-StructureDefinition resources are also used to express derivative profiles (e.g. a description of a constraint on a FHIR resource for a specfic purpose) as well as to describe extensions.
+StructureDefinition resources are also used to express derivative profiles (e.g. a description of a constraint on a FHIR resource for a specific purpose) as well as to describe extensions.

-* [CodeSystem](http://hl7.org/fhir/codesystem.html) &ndash; Contains definiitions of codes and vocabularies that can be used in FHIR resources, or even outside of FHIR resources.
+* [CodeSystem](http://hl7.org/fhir/codesystem.html) &ndash; Contains definitions of codes and vocabularies that can be used in FHIR resources, or even outside of FHIR resources.

 * [ValueSet](http://hl7.org/fhir/valueset.html) &ndash; Contains lists of codes drawn from one or more CodeSystems that are suitable for use in a specific field in a FHIR resource.